tssdantas/Data_Science_Portfolio/README.md

 ## Data Science Porfolio.

 This repository contains my porfolio of Data Science code created for academic and self-learning purposes.
-The main sources that i used to learn and write these scripts are:
+The main sources that i used in learning are:
 - Swamynathan, M. Mastering Machine Learning with Python in Sex Steps.
 2nd Edition.
 APress.
 2019
 - Keras Online Documentation
 - Tensorflow Online Documentation